Medial-EarlySign/medpython/Internal/MedPyExport/generate_binding/README.md

 *   **Reusable Pipelines:** Save valuable engineering time by providing shareable, tested pipelines and methods.
 *   **Built-in Safeguards:** Mitigate common pitfalls like data leakage and time-series-specific overfitting.
 *   **Production-Ready:** Designed for easy deployment using Docker or minimal distroless Linux images.
-*   **State of The Art Algorithms** Developed state of the art algorithms for EMR use cases, explainablity and fairness and more...
+*   **State of The Art Algorithms** Developed state of the art algorithms for EMR use cases, explainablity and fairness and more.
+    - Read My Journey on [Explainability](https://medial-earlysign.github.io/MR_Wiki/Blog/explainability.html)

 ## Core Components